kakatcy/pro-mern-book/README.md

 4. Specialized Input Components
      - make reusable UI components for the non-string inputs, which emit natural data types in their `onChange` handlers.
      - Number Input
        - created UI component NumInput in `NumInput.jsx` file and used it for the effort field in the Edit page.
+     - Date Input
+       - Created UI component DateInput in `DateInput.jsx` file and also check if users input valid date format.